ClarityCafe/Clara/CONTRIBUTING.md

 Any modules that are used by several commands/the main bot/whatever, go into the `lib` folder.

+`data` is used for any data files by various commands, bot, etc.

+`logs` is for the logs output by pm2.

 ## Creating Commands

 Information on properly creating commands for the bot can be found [here](example/sample_command/README.md).